-In addition to my research, I am the founder and president of the African American Intellectual History Society.
-I started this organization and its group blog in order to provide a space for scholars in disparate fields to discuss the many aspects of teaching and researching black intellectual history.
-Check out our posts at aaihs.org.
+In addition to my research, I was the founding president of the African American Intellectual History Society.
+I started this organization and its group blog Black Perspectives in order to provide a space for scholars in disparate fields to discuss the many aspects of teaching and researching black intellectual history.
+Check out new Black Perspectives posts at aaihs.org.

 HIST 1160 U.S. History to 1865

 HIST 2160 African American History, 1400-1860

 HIST 2600 History Skills Seminar: Religion and the American Revolution